ppilar/RE-PINN/readme.txt

 To perform experiments, run the 'punc.py' file.
 Settings can be specified in the 'input.py' file.
 The file located in the 'results' folder will be used.

 Results of one experiment (with potentially multiple runs) can be plotted with the 'plot_results.py' file.
-This will als produce text files with statistics given in the Tables in the paper.
+This will also produce text files with statistics given in the Tables in the paper.

 To run multiple experiments with different settings, use the 'master.py' file.
 A new folder will be created for each setting, if it does not exist already.
 The 'input.py' file from the 'results' folder will be used.